 Where teams go wrong:

 Over-stacking is more common than under-buying.
 The warning sign: feedback lives in more places after buying the new tools than before.
-That's not a tooling success — it's fragmentation with a higher invoice.
+That's not a tooling success.
+It's fragmentation with a higher invoice.

 Which Product Feedback Tool Is Right for Your Team?